-Parking is also easy in a campervan.
+Parking is also easy in a Class B camper van.
 These small and agile vehicles will fit into most regular parking spaces, so you don’t need to worry about finding a huge area.
-This means it is just as easy to park a Class B RV in the city or a supermarket as it is at a campground.
+This means it’s just as easy to park a Class B RV in the city or a supermarket as it is at a campground.

-As they are so easy to drive and park, a Class B RV can also double as your everyday vehicle.
-Being able to use your camper van as you transport to work and for other regular journeys means that you don’t need to own two cars.
+Because they’re so easy to drive and park, Class B camper vans can also double as your everyday vehicle.
+Being able to use your camper van as you transport to work and for other routine tasks means that you don’t need to own 2 cars.

-Having one van that doubles as your camper and your everyday transportation is great as you only have to pay the bills associated with car ownership once.
+Having one van that serves as your camper and your everyday transportation is also handy as you only have to pay the bills associated with car ownership once.
 Cutting down on this expenditure means you can save more money for your next adventure.

 Great For Stealth Camping

-As a Class B RV is the smallest type of motorhome, they are more fuel-efficient than others.
-Being more fuel-efficient means you travel for more miles per gallon.
+Because it’s the smallest type of motorhome, a Class B camper van is more fuel-efficient than other RV classes.
+Greater fuel efficiency means better gas mileage — you travel for more miles per gallon.
 This is not only good for your bank balance but for the environment too.

 The ability to travel to beautiful, remote locations is one of the best things about vanlife.
-But, getting there in a larger RV is a challenge.
+However, getting there in a larger RV is a challenge.

-Class B RV’s are fantastic for taking on dirt roads and can even be upgraded to have 4×4 capabilities.
-If you like heading to quiet scenic spots and prefer wild camping compared to staying at a campground, then a Class B RV could be the best option for you.
+Class B vans are fantastic for taking on dirt roads and can even be upgraded to have 4×4 capabilities.
+If you like heading to quiet scenic spots and prefer wilderness camping to staying at a campground, then a Class B van could be the ideal RV option for you.

 Still Has Everything You Need

-With smart design, you don’t have to miss out on anything in the interior of your compact camper van.
-Class B RVs are roomiest when sleeping just two people but can often be designed to sleep and seat up to four.
+Speaking of size — Class B vans are roomiest when sleeping just two people but can often be designed to sleep and seat up to four.

-Buying an ex-panel van is the easiest way to build a camper and to have the freedom to add whatever is most important to you.
+Buying an ex-panel van is the easiest way to build a camper, with the freedom to add whatever is most important to you.

 Different Class B RVs

-There are many different Class B RVs out there to choose from, whether you want a factory build or a custom camper van.
-Here we’re going to look at five different models to show you the sort of thing that is on offer.
+There are many different Class B motorhomes out there to choose from, whether you want a factory build or a custom camper van.

 Airstream Interstate 19

-The Airstream Interstate 19 is a fantastic example of what a Class B RV can offer.
-Built within a 19ft Mercedes-Benz Sprinter Van, there is plenty of space for all of the essentials in the Interstate.
+The Airstream Interstate 19 is a fantastic example of what a Class B van can offer.
+Built within a 19ft Mercedes-Benz Sprinter Van, this camper offers plenty of space for your essentials.

-Inside you will find a full bathroom at the front of the camper with toilet, sink and shower.
-Opposite this is a kitchenette that comes complete with a two-burner gas hob, sink, fridge freezer and convection microwave.
-At the back of the van, a generous seating area turns into a bed at the push of a button, making a versatile space.
+At the front of the camper, you will find a full bathroom, with a toilet, sink, and shower.
+Opposite this is a kitchenette that comes complete with a two-burner gas stove, sink, fridge/freezer and a convection microwave.
+At the back of the van, a generous seating area turns into a bed at the push of a button, giving flexibility and versatility to the precious living space.

-This example is ‘Into The Wild’, a Ford Transit High Roof 250 conversion.
-Choosing a high roof Class B RV gives you that extra headroom, making the space feel bigger inside.
+This example is ‘Into The Wild’ — a Ford Transit High Roof 250 conversion.
+Choosing a Class B camper van with a raised roof gives you that extra headroom, making the space feel bigger inside.
 It also provides more headroom for a raised bed and overhead cabinets.

 Tellaro Class B RV

-Next up, we have the Tellaro Class B RV, a brilliant build by Thor.
-The Tellaro Class B RV is built on a Ram Promaster Chassis and has all of the external gadgets you could possibly need.
+Next up, we have the Tellaro Class B RV, a brilliant motor coach by Thor.
+The Tellaro Class B camper van is built on a Ram Promaster Chassis and has all of the external gadgets you could possibly need.
 This camper includes a bike rack, solar panel, skylight and awning.
 You can also choose to have a pop-top roof if you want some extra space inside.

 As well as the double bed, the dinette seating and table area can convert into a single bed.
 Opposite the dinette is the kitchen, and next to this is the bathroom with toilet shower and sink.
 The Knaus BoxDrive is ideal for an adventurous young family and comes in at around $72,850.